Rajeshkumar-G-FSD/cart_fake_store_api/README.md

 src/App.js: Main component that fetches products, manages the shopping cart, and renders the product list and shopping cart.

 src/Navbar.js: Component that displays the count of items in the cart.

+License
+This project is licensed under the MIT License - see the LICENSE file for details.

+Acknowledgements
+React

+Tailwind CSS

+Fake Store API